Andy Sutton, Staffs

 It was then a waiting game to flush through my bowel and reduce the swelling.
 This part of the process took eight days.

 A TPN line was then fitted into a vein in my arm and liquid food was introduced directly into my blood stream.
 This proved effective progressing to the return to oral food on 21 March.
-Hopefully I will be out of hospital soon.

 The reason for me writing this is to highlight the less obvious effects of bowel cancer and add further weight to the need for increased awareness and funding to beat not only bowel cancer but cancer as a whole.